TaiwoForbes/alx-system_engineering-devops/command_line_for_the_win/README.md

 * Task 8: Copy the file named take-the-command-challenge to the directory tmp/files

 * Task 9: move the file named take-the-command-challenge to the directory tmp/files

+* Task 10: Create a symobolic link

+* Task 11: Delete all files in the directory

+* Task 12: Remove all files with .doc extension

+* Task 13: There is a file named access.log in the current working directory.
+Print all lines in this file that contains the string "GET".

+* Task 14: Print all files in the current directory, one per line (not the path, just the filename) that contain the string "500".

+* Task 15: Print the relative file paths, one path per line for all filenames that start with "access.log" in the current directory.

+* Task 16: Print all matching line that contains the sring "500".
+You need to search recursively since the file name isnt provided.

+* Task 17: Extract all IP addresses from files that start with "access.log" printing one IP address per line.

+* Task 18: Count the number of files in the current working directory.
+Print the number of files as a single integer.